nshafer/django-hashid-field/README.rst

     >>> b.reference_id
     Hashid(123): OwLxW8D

 You can assign valid hashids.
-It's valid only if it can be decoded into an integer based on your salt (SECRET_KEY):
+It's valid only if it can be decoded into an integer based on your salt:

 .. code-block:: python